hlnwu/CruzHacksChallengeBE/README.md

 ```
 $ source venv/bin/activate
 ```
-If you are using Windows, use this command:
+If you are using Windows, use this command to run the virtual environment:
 ```
 $ venv/Scripts/activate
 ```